Tax Facts 2021-22

 - MPAA replaces AA where taxpayer has started to take taxable income from a defined contribution scheme.
 There is no carry forward of unused MPAA.

 - An individual is eligible to draw the state retirement pension when he or she reaches State Pension Age (SPA).
-From 2019, the State Pension age will increase for both men and women, reaching 66 by October 2020.
+State Pension age is increasing for both men and women; it will be 66 by October 2020.
 Thereafter, it will gradually increase to 68.

-- Individuals who reach SPA on or after 6 April 2016 receive the new state pension, which replaced the old state pension, the second state pension and pension credit.
+- Individuals who reach SPA after 5 April 2016 receive the new state pension, which replaced the old state pension, the second state pension and pension credit.

 - An individual who qualifies for the state pension may choose to defer claiming it.
 Any deferred pension will be paid at a higher rate than the normal pension.